The EU’s 28th Regime moves closer to becoming law

 “Proposals that would allow companies to opt-out of national labour law, collective agreements, or established systems of worker involvement would undermine the EU’s social model and decades of progress on workers’ rights,” she said.

-While there is broad agreement that a 28th Regime would not concern member state individual labour or taxation law, it might not be a sufficient firewall.
+While the proposed 28th Regime would not concern member state individual labour or taxation law, it might not be a sufficient firewall.
 As pointed out by Marcus Meyer-Erdmann, a senior researcher at the European Trade Union Institute, company and corporate labour law are deeply intertwined, with many labour protections embedded directly in corporate governance rules.

-The 28th Regime has gained momentum under the second mandate of Commission Chief Ursula von der Leyen who explicitly called for its implementation in her September State of the Union Speech.
-But with the Parliament set to vote on a series of recommendations to the Commission on 19 January, the details of the regime are still being debated.
-Those include which types and sizes of companies the status should apply to, and, more importantly, if the legislation takes the shape of a rule or directive.
+The 28th Regime has gained momentum under the second mandate of Commission chief Ursula von der Leyen who explicitly called for its implementation in her September State of the Union Speech.
+In January, the Parliament voted on a series of recommendations, and on March 18 the Commission unveiled its proposal as an ambitious slate of regulation that will be binding for all member states.

 How would the 28th Regime change the EU?